-October 15th is the deadline for employers to provide Medicare Credibility Notices to employees and file a report to the CMS.
+October 15th is the deadline for employers to provide Medicare Credibility Notices to employees and file a report to CMS.
 Here is what your clients need to know to stay compliant.

 Medicare Part D coverage began in 2006, offering seniors the opportunity to purchase outpatient prescription drug coverage.
 Before 2006, Medicare paid for some drugs during a hospital stay under Medicare Part A or administered in a doctor’s office under Medicare Part B. But outpatient drugs filled at retail, mail order, home infusion and long-term care pharmacies were not covered.
 The Medicare Prescription Drug, Improvement and Modernization Act (MMA) authorized Part D coverage to help Medicare beneficiaries pay for these drugs, and along with it came employer notice and disclosure requirements.